Ryan Lewis

 Years active2006–present

-Ryan Lewis (born March 25, 1988) is an American music producer, musician, music video director, photographer, graphic designer and DJ currently based in Seattle.
-His works include The VS. EP (2009), The Heist (2012), and his album Instrumentals.
-Since the beginning of his collaboration with Macklemore in late 2008, Lewis has produced, recorded, engineered and mixed all of their music, directed their music videos "Same Love", "Thrift Shop", which has more than 285 million views on Youtube, "And We Danced", "Otherside (Remix)", "Can't Hold Us", designed visuals (album art, web design, posters, photography) and DJed their live shows.
+Ryan Lewis (born March 25, 1988) is an American music producer, musician, video director, photographer, graphic designer and DJ currently based in Seattle.
+He is best known for his collaboration with American rapper Macklemore (Ben Haggerty) producing Macklemore & Ryan Lewis — The VS. EP (2009), The Heist (2012) and a handful of other singles.
+Since the beginning of their collaboration in late 2008, Ryan has produced, recorded, engineered and mixed all of the music, directed music videos ("Same Love", "Thrift Shop", "And We Danced", "Otherside (Remix)"), designed visuals (album art, web design, posters) and DJed the live show.

 The Heist

-On October 9, 2012, Macklemore and Lewis released The Heist.
-The album debuted at #2 on the Billboard charts and #1 on the Top R&B/Hip-Hop Albums and Top Rap Albums, selling 78,000 copies in the first week.[5]
-The album also debuted at #1 on iTunes Digital Albums chart.[6]
-The duo's album has received more than 1 million plays on SoundCloud, over 350 million YouTube views and was accompanied by a sold-out 50-date U.S. and Canadian tour.[7]
+On October 9, 2012, Macklemore & Ryan Lewis released The Heist.
+The album debuted at #2 on the Billboard charts and #1 on the Top R&B/Hip-Hop Albums and Top Rap Albums, selling 78,000 copies in the first week.[1]
+The album also debuted at #1 on iTunes Digital Albums chart.[2]
+The duo's album has received more than 1 million plays on SoundCloud, 40 million YouTube views and was accompanied by a sold-out 50-date U.S. and Canadian tour.[3]

 Discography